openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

 ```
 When List is scrolled to the bottom, screen flicks like the following:
 ![LazyForEach-Screen-Flicker](figures/LazyForEach-Screen-Flicker.gif)
-We replace onDataReloaded by onDatasetChange to fix this issue.
-This approach has the added benifit of improving load performance.
+Replacing onDataReloaded by onDatasetChange can not only fix this issue but also improves load performance.
 ```ts
 class BasicDataSource implements IDataSource {
   private listeners: DataChangeListener[] = [];